HumanCellAtlas/data-portal-content/content/contribute/overview/analysis-tools-registry/analysis-tools-registry.md

         - indicates success/failure of validation programmatically (to facilitated automated deployment/testing)
     - Example Command to validate installation: docker run --entrypoint stream\_run\_test pinellolab/stream

-### Visualization Component-Specific Optional Fields:
+#### Visualization Component-Specific Optional Fields:
 - URL to implementation of this package in an active portal:
-    - Please provide a URL to a simple page demoing the visualization.
+    - Please provide a URL to a simple page with a visualization demo.
     - In our examples we use “Mashups”, see example here https://github.com/eweitz/igv.js-react/blob/master/README.md#igvjs-in-react

 ###Packages submitted in collaboration with a methodologist